telerik/xaml-docs/controls/radmap/features/visualization-layer/heatures-clustering.md

 ![Rad Map Features Virtualization Layer Clustering 2](images/RadMap_Features_VirtualizationLayer_Clustering_2.png)
 ![Rad Map Features Virtualization Layer Clustering 3](images/RadMap_Features_VirtualizationLayer_Clustering_3.png)

+## DefaultClusterGenerator class

+VisualizationLayer has __IClusterGenerator__ instance member which is responsible for the clustering behavior.
+By default it uses the instance of the built-in __DefaultClusterGenerator class__.
+This class can used to customize the default grouping algorithm.
+The __DefaultClusterGenerator class__ expose the following properties:

+* __AutoExpandWhenSingle:__ A property of type __Boolean__ that gets or sets the value which indicates whether cluster should be automatically expanded when it contains one data item only.
+* __CloseDistance:__ A property of type __double[]__ that gets or sets an array of the doubles which every item define the max distance between the cluster center and the item for the corresponding ZoomLevel.
+* __DeleteWhenEmpty:__ A property of type __Boolean__ that gets or sets the value which indicates whether cluster should be deleted if it is empty.
+* __ExpandRadius:__ A property of type __double__ that gets or sets the radius (in pixels) which will be used to calculate coordinates of the items when a cluster is expanded to the polygon vertices.
+* __HideExpanded:__ A property of type __Boolean__ that gets or sets whether expanded cluster should be hidden or not.
+* __Layer:__ A property of type __VisualizationLayer__ that gets or sets layer which the current map belongs to.

+The __DefaultClusterGenerator__ class also provides several methods which can be overridden in order to further customize the clustering algorithm.

+* __CreateCluster(Location center, object item):__ This method creates a cluster at the specified location.
+* __IsItemInClusterRegion(ClusterData cluster, MapObjectInfo info, int zoomLevel):__ This method check if data item belongs to a given cluster.
+* __RegenerationNeeded(ClusterData cluster, int zoomLevel): This method can be overridden so you can customize if given cluster should be regenerated at a given zoom level.
+The default value is __true__.

 ## The ClusterData object

 The __VisualizationLayer__ uses the __ClusterData__ object to visualize the cluster.
 The __ClusterData__ exposes the following properties which can be used in applications: